With UV pool systems for your pool

 UV System Service Questions

-A. As pool water is circulated through the wet reactor chamber of the Ultra UV system, one or more UV-C germicidal lamps contained in the reactor(s) expose the pool water containing bacteria, viruses, algae spores, pathogens and microorganisms, to the high intensity light waves emitted by the UV-C lamp(s).
+A. As pool water is circulated through the wet reactor chamber of the Ultra UV and UV-C50 systems, one or more UV-C germicidal lamps contained in the reactor(s) expose the pool water containing bacteria, viruses, algae spores, pathogens and microorganisms, to the high intensity light waves emitted by the UV-C lamp(s).
 This causes the DNA of these pathogens to be disrupted and unable to multiply.
 Without the ability to multiply, these pathogens die and are rendered harmless.
 It is easy to understand that bacteria laden water enters the reactor, and drinking quality water leaves the reactor back to the pool.
 Consult the Technical link for a more technical explanation of this process.
-(Note: While drinking quality water exits the Ultra UV pool sanitizer, it is not intended for use in sanitizing drinking water and should not be used as such.
+(Note: While drinking quality water exits the Ultra UV pool sanitizer and the UV-C50 sanitizer, it is not intended for use in sanitizing drinking water and should not be used as such.
 Drinking water sanitizers have different technical requirements (alarms, etc) then do swimming pool UV systems).
 For more information click here.

 A. A UV system for a swimming pool is sized to match up with the water flow of the pool circulation pump(s).
-Consult the Ultra UV Owner’s Manual to see which model Ultra UV system matches the flow rate of a specific circulation pump.
+Consult the Ultra UV Owner’s Manual to see which model Ultra UV or UV-C50 system matches the flow rate of a specific circulation pump.
 Information accompanying the pump can provide this flow rate, as can the pump supplier’s literature or website, or the dealer or installer that provided the pump.
 And, remember that the Ultra UV pool sanitizer is convertible to allow for increasing the killing power of the UV system if a system was selected originally that was undersized due to under estimating the pool’s circulation pump output rate of flow.
 For more information click here.

-A. As noted in the first question and answer, the Ultra UV pool sanitizer treats the water as it passes through the reactor chamber of the system.
+A. As noted in the first question and answer, the Ultra UV pool sanitizer and the UV-C50 UV sanitizer treats the water as it passes through the reactor chamber of the system.
 When organic materials, such as skin scrapings, urine, sweat, bird droppings, dust etc. enter the pool, there must be a low level of sanitizer present to treat the pool water until it reaches the UV reactor.
 Owners of UV systems report sanitizing chemical reductions of 50%-70% in many cases.
-Chemicals for control of pH, and other chemicals the pool owner may have used prior to the installation of their UV system should still be followed, as the Ultra UV system imparts nothing into the pool water when killing bacteria in the pool water.
+Chemicals for control of pH, and other chemicals the pool owner may have used prior to the installation of their UV system should still be followed, as the Ultra UV system and UV-C50 system imparts nothing into the pool water when killing bacteria in the pool water.
 This is a real plus over alternate sanitizing methods that add chemicals to the pool water during the sanitization process.

 A. One of the key features of the Ultra UV pool sanitizer is its ability to be upgraded by adding one of more (up to a total of 3) additional UV lamps to the system.
 This way, the pool owner who has not accurately calculated the output of their pool pump and finds the system they chose to be undersized, it is a simple matter of obtaining an upgrade kit from their supplier and making the upgrade right at the installation, in a matter of minutes.
-This unique feature also allows the pool owner’s Ultra UV supplier to provide the full range of Ultra UV systems from inventory, simply by upgrading a unit they have in stock to the desired unit, without waiting for the desired unit to arrive from Ultraviolet Pools.
+This unique feature also allows the pool owner’s Ultra UV supplier to provide the full range of Ultra UV systems from inventory, simply by upgrading a unit they have in stock to the desired unit, without waiting for the desired unit to arrive from Ultraviolet Systems Inc.

 A. Aside from a periodic cleaning of the quartz tube(s) and scheduled lamp replacement (easily accomplished by the homeowner), no other maintenance of the Series 2 system is required.
 Consult the Ultra UV Owner’s Manual for full specifics.